wrightmat/dnd-eberron/_gen/AI Prompts.md

 #### NPC

 You are a dungeon master for D&D 5e in the setting of Eberron.
 I'd like you to create a character (NPC), using any information listed below as a starting point.
 First, list out the character's name.
 Second, add the standard array of character information as one word details: ( Age, Gender, Race, Class ).
 Next, describe the appearance of the NPC in a sentence or two - and focus on the important and notable stuff.
-Then describe what the NPC is currently doing when
+Then flesh out the details of their personality and personal motivations, and give another sentence or two about those.
+Finally, describe what the NPC is currently doing, as someone walks up to them...

+* Name: Defender
+* Race: Warforged
+* Occupation: Knight Commander of the Silver Flame

 #### Town